 - 1. As all grievances will be investigated by an impartial investigator, if a person designated to hear a grievance or appeal is the subject of the grievance, the compliance officer may designate an alternative person to hear the grievance, or the next highest step in the grievance process will be used.
 For example, if the grievance involves the superintendent, the compliance officer may designate someone outside the district to hear the grievance in lieu of the superintendent, or the grievance may be heard directly by the Board. - 2.
 An extension of the investigation and reporting deadlines may be warranted if extenuating circumstances exist as determined by the district's compliance officer.
 The person filing the complaint will be notified when deadlines are extended.
 If more than twice the allotted time has expired without a response, the appeal may be taken to the next level. - 3.
 Failure of the person filing the grievance to appeal within the timelines given will be considered acceptance of the findings and remedial action taken. - 4.
 The district will investigate all grievances, even if an outside enforcing agency such as the Office for Civil Rights, law enforcement or the CD is also investigating a complaint arising from the same circumstances. - 5.
 The district will only share information regarding an individually identifiable student or employee with the person filing the grievance or other persons if allowed by law and in accordance with Board policy. - 6.
 Upon receiving a grievance, district administrators or supervisors, after consultation with the compliance officer, will implement interim measures as described in this policy if necessary to prevent further potential discrimination, harassment or retaliation during the pending investigation.

 Filing a Grievance

-Grievances shall be submitted in writing to the compliance officer:

-Human Resources Coordinator Jefferson City Public Schools

-315 East Dunklin Jefferson City, MO 65101 Phone: 573-659-3013 Fax: 573-659-3044 the compliance officer is the subject of the grievance, the grievance shall be referred to a school principal or other appropriate supervisor to conduct the investigation.
+Grievances shall be submitted in writing to the compliance officer: Human Resources Manager Jefferson City School District 315 East Dunklin Jefferson City, MO 65101 Phone: 573-632-1938 Fax: 573-659-3044

 Grievance Process